|Home||Current Members||Other Events||About Us||Sponsors||Application||Contact|

 Ken's "Heartwood Studio" is located 5 minutes west of Duncan off Gibbins Road.
 A map can be found on our website or by Google-mapping "Heartwood Studio, Duncan, BC".

 Ken's work can also be found at "Imagine That!
-Artisans' Designs" in downtown Duncan, "Eclectic Gallery" in the heart of Oak Bay, "Oh!
-Brothers" gallery on West Broadway in Vancouver, "Village Gallery" in Tofino, the "Sooke Museum" gift shop and the "South Shore Gallery", also in Sooke.
+Artisans' Designs" in downtown Duncan, "Eclectic Gallery" in the heart of Oak Bay, "Artzi Stuff" in downtown Nanaimo, the "Village Gallery" in Tofino, the "Sooke Region Museum" gift shop, “Alcove Homegrown Living” in Qualicum Beach, “Rainforest Arts” in Chemainus and the “Robert Bateman Centre” gift shop in Victoria’s Inner Harbour.